AsteriskAmpersand/Ice-Stable/README.md

 #### 【 Melee Attack Hyper Armor 】 ####
-- Bowgun melee attack has been given 15 frames of hyperarmor (from frame 7 to 22).
--> HBG wanted a way of dealing with calculated trades at short range but without completely invalidating its roll.
+The following changes are targeted at providing HBG a way of dealing with calculated trades at short range, without invalidating its roll.
-- The animation was shortened by 25%.
+- Melee Attack:
+  - Stamina consumption increased to 25 (up from 0).
+  - Hitlag reduced to effectively 1 frame (down from 20).
+  - When performed with sufficient stamina:
+    - Has 15 frames of Hyperarmor (from frame 7 to 22).
+    - Attack speed increased by about 16%.
-- If a hit connects it gets additional 15 frames of Hyperarmor and the animation finishes 10% faster.
+    - When successfully hitting a Monster, the hunter gets an additional 15 frames of Hyperarmor.
--> This rewards using the move when in melee range, vs using it freely at farther ranges.
-- It now consumes 25 points of stamina (affected by stamina cost reducers).
-- If one attempts to perform the move without stamina it will perform the traditional melee attack (without hyperarmor or accelerated animation).
-- The traditional melee attack now slows stamina regeneration to 10% during it's animation.
--> This limits the spamming potential of the move

 #### 【 Numerical Changes 】 ####
 - Close Range Up Mod: Maximum active range increased to 8m (up from 6m).